Operators/swipes-view-android/README.md

 Further Reading
 ---------------

-See the [Javadocs](https://pages.github.com/Operators/swipes-view-android) for more on the SwipesView, SwipesAdapter functions.
+See the [Javadocs](http://operators.github.io/swipes-view-android) for more on the [SwipesView](http://operators.github.io/swipes-view-android#SwipesView), [SwipesAdapter](http://operators.github.io/swipes-view-android#SwipesAdapter) functions.

-See the [MAC Guide](#) for detailed examples of how to use the SwipesView.
+See the [MAC Guides](#) for detailed examples of how to use the SwipesView, like with [ImageViews](#) or [ViewGroups](#).

-See the [Android Javadocs](#) for more on AdapterView, for a peek into the SwipesView origins.
+See the [Android Javadocs](http://developer.android.com/reference/android/widget/AdapterView.html) for more on [AdapterView](https://github.com/android/platform_frameworks_base/blob/master/core/java/android/widget/AdapterView.java), for a peek into the SwipesView origins.

-See the [Android Javadocs](#) for more on BaseAdapter, to see how the SwipesAdapter started.
+See the [Android Javadocs](http://developer.android.com/reference/android/widget/BaseAdapter.html) for more on [BaseAdapter](https://github.com/android/platform_frameworks_base/blob/7de7e0b0dd61acba813dec3a07d29f1d62026470/core/java/android/widget/BaseAdapter.java), to see how the SwipesAdapter started.

 LICENSE